Starlink-Project/Satellite-vs-Cellular/Figure6/README.md

-# Throughput over Speed
+# Throughput over Different Speeds

-This folder contains the dataset and plotting scripts for the Throughput over speed for Starlink networks and cellular networks (Figure 6 in the paper) conducted using 5GTracker.
+This folder contains the dataset and plotting scripts for the throughput over at different moving speeds for Starlink and cellular networks (Figure 6 in the paper) conducted using 5GTracker.

 ## Folder Structure

 | Filename | Description |
 |---|---|